am-impact/amcommand/README.md

 That's it!
 The command palette will add these two commands.

-If you look at the second example, you see a call and service key.
+If you look at the second example, you see a call, plugin and service key.
 These can be used to load a new set of commands.

-In your plugin's service __yourPluginServiceName__ (e.g.: command or command_entries), you'll create a new function called __yourPluginFunctionName__.
+In your plugin's service __yourPluginServiceName__ (e.g.: general), you'll create a new function called __yourPluginFunctionName__.
 In here you could do the same thing as you see in the example, and just return the new set of commands.

 ## Contact